Life As an Executive Secretary and Executive Administrative Assistant

 Related Job Titles

-Job Demand for Executive Secretaries and Executive Administrative Assistants
+Is There Going to be Demand for Executive Secretaries and Executive Administrative Assistants?

-In the United States, there were 685,300 jobs for Executive Secretary and Executive Administrative Assistant in 2016.
+In 2016, there was an estimated number of 685,300 jobs in the United States for Executive Secretary and Executive Administrative Assistant.
 There is little to no growth in job opportunities for Executive Secretary and Executive Administrative Assistant.
 The BLS estimates 54,600 yearly job openings in this field.

 The states with the most job growth for Executive Secretary & Executive Administrative Assistant are Maryland, Alaska, and Washington.
 Watch out if you plan on working in Maine, Connecticut, or Mississippi.
 These states have the worst job growth for this type of profession.